sujnanpatil/Dynamic-Copilot/Labs/Pre-configurations.md

     ![](../media/dyn9.png)

 ### Task 4: Pre-configuration to Analyze sales meetings with AI-generated meeting summaries

+In this task you will focuse on enabling transcription and recording policies in Teams.
+These settings are necessary for Copilot to analyze meetings and generate AI-powered summaries.
+By turning on transcription across calling, live events, meetings, and voicemail, you ensure that sales meetings can be captured and enhanced with actionable insights

 1. Navigate to https://admin.teams.microsoft.com/.
 If promted sign in with the ODL credential provided in the Environment tab.